mrisher/smtp-sts/spec.md

 non-expired SMTP STS policy, a sending MTA honoring SMTP STS should validate that the recipient MX supports STARTTLS and offers a TLS certificate which is valid according to the semantics of the SMTP STS policy.
-Policies can specify certificate validity in one of two ways by setting the value of the "c" field in the policy description.
+Policies can specify validation methods by setting the values of the "c" field in the policy description.
+If multiple methods are specified, at least one method in the "c" field must be validated.

 * Web PKI: When the "c" field is set to "webpki", the certificate presented by the receiving MX must be valid for the MX name and chain to a root CA that is